Reduce Capital Expenditures

 Industrial revenue bonds (IRBs) are the pre-eminent economic development tool in New Mexico.
 They are, fundamentally, tax subsidies.
 Depending on the type of IRB project, the holder of the bonds, and other factors, the subsidies may be one or more of (i) a property tax exemption, (ii) a gross receipts tax deduction (and/or compensating tax exemption), (iii) an exemption of bond interest from New Mexico income taxation, and (iv) an exemption of bond interest from federal income taxation.

-opens in a new windowIndustrial Revenue Bond Basicsopens PDF file
+Industrial Revenue Bond Basics

 Industrial Revenue Bonds Offer Novel Approach to Economic Development